tensorflow/models/research/object_detection/g3doc/installation.md

 Download the
 <a href="https://github.com/cocodataset/cocoapi" target=_blank>cocoapi</a> and
-copy the pycocotools subfolder to the tensorflow/models/research directory if you are interested in using COCO evaluation metrics.
+copy the pycocotools subfolder to the tensorflow/models/research directory.
 The default metrics are based on those used in Pascal VOC evaluation.
 To use the COCO object detection metrics add `metrics_set: "coco_detection_metrics"` to the `eval_config` message in the config file.
 To use the COCO instance segmentation metrics add `metrics_set: "coco_mask_metrics"` to the `eval_config` message in the config file.

 ```bash
 git clone https://github.com/cocodataset/cocoapi.git